aghayes/rusty_book_pirate/README.md

+The IRC channel banned all RBP[5#s] names and seems unhappy with the client.
+That being noted I will probably push out one more release to fix major errors and then cease work on the project.

 # rusty_book_pirate
 An application for downloading public domain ebooks from irc.
 Despite the name it is not to be used for illegal activities and I am in no way responsible for any such use.